Macro-Financial Policymaking in Emerging Markets

 Columbia SIPA’s (IDB program) uses a rolling admissions process, which means applications are reviewed — and decisions rendered — as they are received.
 It is always advantageous for you to submit your application as early as possible.
 Note: the decision on waivers will only be posted after/on April 4.

 This program is designed for the experienced global policymaker from Emerging Market governments as well as international financial institutions.
 It covers macro-financial analytical issues and provides quantitative tools such as growth vulnerability to external factors, international liquidity and vulnerability to financial crises, fiscal vulnerability to Sudden Stops, and banking stress tests.
 The course sessions will be led by a group of experts in the field from Columbia University; University of Pennsylvania; University of California, Berkeley; and the Inter-American Development Bank among others, bringing together the appropriate focus, theory, and best-practice methods in training.

-- International liquidity and vulnerability to financial crisis
+- External factors, international liquidity, and vulnerability to financial crises

 - International shocks, monetary and exchange rate responses, and international reserve management

 - Monetary policy responses to sudden stops in capital flows

 - Global imbalances, external adjustment, and valuation effects